logaretm/vee-validate/docs/content/api/field.md

 Updates the field value, and validates the field.
 Can be used as an event handler to bind on the field.
 If the passed argument isn't an event object it will be used as the new value for that field.

-It sets the `dirty` meta flag to true

 <code-title level="4">

 `handleInput: (evt: Event | any) => void`